digitalcloud-ninja/spacecrafts/postman/guides/README.md

 - The [**Release Notes**](../CHANGELOG.md) provides information on the latest updates and changes to the application.
   This document is intended for developers, administrators, and users of the application.

-**Why was this created?**

-- **Tutorial / Educational**: This started as a research effort on Postman Enterprise, GitHub integrations and building a software developers kit for an enterprise team.

 <h3>MIT License</h3>